house – day one – a new beginning

-Anyone who has bought a house in England will know that buying and selling property here is an uncertain, tense and intensely fraught process.
+Anyone who has bought a house in England will know that buying and selling property here is an uncertain, stressful and intensely fraught process.
 So when we finally got the keys from our estate agent, you might have thought we would be anxious to get into the house for which we’d waited so long (ten months from putting the house up for sale, to moving in).
 Perhaps we had spent so much time getting to this point, that putting off the big moment a little longer would not make much of a difference.
 Whatever the reason, Fiona and I didn’t feel the urge to grab the keys from the agent and rush over to our new house.
 We put it off for a little while longer and, instead of walking the short distance to our new house, we made our way to the shore.
 Standing atop the low bluff of Tankerton Slopes, with a group of shivering seagulls, in a bitingly cold north-easterly wind, we contemplated what we had just done.
 Big events don’t ever seem to go the way you anticipate and, right now, we had very mixed emotions about the deal.
 We turned back from the sea and again put off going to the house.
 Instead, we had lunch in the Orangery in nearby Whitstable Castle.
 Lunch over, we could put it off o longer and we walked over down the hill to inspect our purchase.

 Walking into a cold empty house on a frigid day in February is not an ideal introduction to one’s new home.
 This was the first time we could inspect the place in detail – we’re far too polite in this country to start rooting though peoples’ stuff to inspect the fabric of a building, all you can do is look around and make polite conversation.
 Now we were unconstrained by such niceties, we were free to poke around the house, discovering more oddities and yet more things to be fixed and we took snaps of everything for the record.